Members real combat experiens Courses

 International Combat Martial Arts Unions Association

-All rights and the full responsibility for the information belongs to the authors.
+All rights and the full responsibility for the information belong to the authors.
 We do not edit the articles.
 The international director and the Unions ICMAUA and ICMAUA disclaim responsibility for any liability, injuries, or damages.

 Send please free your information about your real combat fighting experience by e-mail.